Readme

 Favourite quotes?

-“The number one predictor of success for a very young startup: rate of iteration.” - Sam Altman
+“No. 1 predictor of success for a very young startup: Rate of iteration.” - Sam Altman

-“Failure is an option here.
+“Failure is an option.
 If things are not failing, you’re not innovating.” - Elon Musk

 “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.” - Alvin Toffler